rposborne/gitwakatime/README.md

     $ gem install gitwakatime

-## Usage
+    Run the setup command: (you will need your wakatime api key).
 Creates a .gitwakatime.yml file on the user's home directory ~/.gitwakatime.yml which will contain your api keys

     $ gitwakatime init

+## Usage
     Process the current directory

     $ gitwakatime tally

+    Hard reset of the local cache database

+    $ gitwakatime reset

 ## Output
     Total Recorded time 21 hrs 59 mins 59 secs